Business Support & Advice

-Under section 46 of the Public Health (control of disease) Act 1984, we are responsible for arranging the funeral of a person who has died within the borders of Bolover District if no suitable arrangements have been or are being made for the funeral.
+The council is responsible for arranging the funeral of a person who has died within the borders of the Bolsover District if no suitable arrangements have been or are being made for the funeral.

 Before we can arrange for the burial or cremation, the death must be registered.

 Unfortunately, we do not have any grants available to assist with funeral costs, nor can we help with a funeral that has already taken place.